Prezcot/Tasty-Dash-MERN-Stack-Restaurant-Takeaway-System/README.md

 ### Docker:

-- Change the directory to the root directory of the folder and run a docker-compose up --build
+- Change the directory to the root directory of the folder and run a `docker-compose up --build`

 ### Windows:

-- Open Two different terminal windows in the root directory of the folder
+- Open Two different terminal windows in the root directory of the folder.
-- One on run the command _npm run client_
-- On the other run the command _npm run server_
+- Run the commands `npm run client` and `npm run server` on each respectively.